Drinfeld-Stuhler modules: Introduction

 \section{Introduction}

 The idea of $\sD$-elliptic sheaves was proposed by Ulrich Stuhler, as a natural generalization of Drinfeld's elliptic sheaves \cite{DrinfeldES}, \cite{BS}.
 The moduli varieties of $\sD$-elliptic sheaves were studied by Laumon, Rapoport and Stuhler in \cite{LRS}, with the aim of proving the local Langlands correspondence for $\GL_d$ in positive characteristic.
-In this paper, we study some of the basic arithmetic properties of $\sD$-elliptic sheaves, and in particular their endomorphism rings.
+In this paper, we study some of the arithmetic properties of $\sD$-elliptic sheaves, and in particular their endomorphism rings and fields of moduli.

 Let $C$ be a smooth, projective, geometrically connected curve over the finite field $\F_q$.
 Let $F$ be the function field of $C$.
 Let $\infty\in C$ be a fixed closed point, and $A\subset F$ be the ring of functions regular outside $\infty$.
-Denote by $\Fi$ the completion of $F$ at $\infty$.
-Let $D$ be a central division algebra over $F$ of dimension $d^2$, which is split at $\infty$, i.e., $D\otimes_F F_\infty$ is isomorphic to the matrix algebra $ M_d(F_\infty)$.
+Denote by $\Fi$ the completion of $F$ at $\infty$, and by $\C_\infty$ the completion of an algebraic closure of $\Fi$.
+Let $D$ be a central simple algebra over $F$ of dimension $d^2$, which is split at $\infty$, i.e., $D\otimes_F F_\infty$ is isomorphic to the matrix algebra $ M_d(F_\infty)$.
 Fix a maximal $A$-order $O_D$ in $D$.
 An \textit{$A$-field} is a field $L$ equipped with an $A$-algebra structure, i.e., with a homomorphism $\gamma: A\to L$.
 A $\sD$-elliptic sheaf over an $A$-field $L$ is essentially a vector bundle of rank $d^2$ on $C\times_{\Spec(\F_q)}\Spec(L)$ equipped with an action of $O_D$ and with a meromorphic $O_D$-linear Frobenius satisfying certain conditions (see Section \ref{sMotSht}).
-One can think of these objects as being analogous to abelian varieties equipped with an action of an order in a central division algebra over $\Q$.
+One can think of these objects as being analogous to abelian varieties equipped with an action of an order in a central simple algebra over $\Q$.

 In this paper, we study $\sD$-elliptic sheaves in terms of their associated modules, which we call \textit{Drinfeld-Stuhler modules}.
 The relationship between $\sD$-elliptic sheaves and Drinfeld-Stuhler modules is similar to the relationship between elliptic sheaves and Drinfeld modules; cf. \cite{DrinfeldES}, \cite{BS}.
 Let $L$ be an $A$-field, and $L[\tau]$ be the skew polynomial ring with the commutation relation $\tau b=b^q\tau$, $b\in L$.
 A Drinfeld-Stuhler $O_D$-module over $L$ is an embedding